datastax/ruby-driver/features/README.md

 session.execute(statement, arguments: ['avalanche123', 'bulat.shakirzyanov@datastax.com'])
 ```

-You should prepare a statement for a given query **only** once and then resue it by calling #execute.
-Re-preparing the same statement will have a negative impact on the performance and should be avoided.
+You should prepare a statement for a given query **only** once and then reuse it by calling #execute.
+Re-preparing the same statement will have a negative impact on performance and should be avoided.

 A prepared statement can be run many times, but the CQL parsing will only be done once on each node.
 Use prepared statements for queries you run over and over again.